BazzaCuda/MinimalistMediaPlayerX/README.md

 3. The VCL component in MarkdownHelpViewer (https://github.com/EtheaDev/MarkdownHelpViewer) allowed the original RTF help file to be replaced with much more convenient and flexible .md markdown resources.

 4. Acknowledgement is due to the author of Perpetual Notes v4.05 (https://www.enselsoftware.com/product/PerpetualNotes.html) for being the only RTF editor I could find on the entire internet that could actually [,accurately] read back in what it had written out!
 (And I tested some big players during my search!)

+5. Uses FastMM5 (https://github.com/pleriche/FastMM5).
+For full debug mode: 1) uncomment one conditional compiler directive at the top of the .dpr project file, 2) create an MMP_CHECK=MMP_CHECK environment variable and, 3) include FastMM_FullDebugMode64.dll in the executable's folder.

+6. Uses BazDebugWindow (https://github.com/BazzaCuda/BazDebugWindow) for writing debug messages to a separate window, rather than having lots of "ShowMessage" calls which interrupt the operation of the application.
+This is a reworking of the original GExperts' DebugWindow.
+If desired, applications can be distributed with the debug messsages intact and as long as a user doesn't have the BazDebugWindow.exe installed, the calls do nothing.